mflament/tsdserver/README.md

    */
   sourceType?: 'script' | 'module';
   /**
    * ecmaVersion of js.
-Used by of acorn parser
+Used by acorn parser
    */
   ecmaVersion?: 3 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020;
   /**